skellis46/slipbox/used cars.md

 - if you think of someone who might like the ideas in this writing, please share it with them.

 [1] Ekroth, Power & Wallenstein, Swen-Olov (2001), ‘Interdisciplinary Laboratory – A Talk with Jens Hoffman’, <http://www.sitemagazine.net/issues/1_2001>.
-Accessed 24 October 2022
+Accessed 24 October 2022.

+[2] Gan, E., Tsing, A., Swanson, H., and Bubandt, N. (2017) ‘Haunted Landscapes of the Anthropocene’. in _Arts of Living on a Damaged Planet_. ed. by Tsing, A., Swanson, H., Gan, E., and Bubandt, N. Minneapolis: University of Minnesota Press, G1–G14.